meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ### Steps:

 #### Access Meshery Playground
-- Using your credentials, log in to the [Meshery Playground] (https://playground.meshery.io).
+- Using your credentials, log in to the [Meshery Playground](https://playground.meshery.io).
 You should be at the dashboard upon successful login.
 To close the _Where do you want to start?_ popup (if required), press **X**.
--  Click **Explore** in the Cloud Native Playground tile to navigate to _MeshMap_.
+-  Click **Explore** in the Cloud Native Playground  to navigate to _MeshMap_.

 #### Step 1: Install Dapr on your meshery playground.